u4507075/icd_10/README.md

 True negative (TN) = the number of incorrect ICD-10 after the last actual ICD-10 presenting in the list
 ```
 ```
-False negative (TN) = the number of actual ICD-10 that not present in the list
+False negative (FN) = the number of actual ICD-10 that not present in the list
 ```